 Land use, development and planning policy research

-Research into land use, development and other planning policy issues is carried out by our Strategic Planning team.
+The research into land use, development and other planning policy issues carried out by our Strategic Planning team.

-The purpose of research and monitoring is to inform the planning process and provide a sound factual basis for decision-making, whilst data also contributes to government statistics and maintenance of the National Land Use Database (NLUD).
+The purpose of research and monitoring is to inform the planning process and provide a sound factual basis for decision-making, whilst data also contributes to government statistics.

 Every year we produce the following: